[ Previous: "That which cannot be "unseen"" ]

 DM talked him back down, and the driver finally moved the car elsewhere.
 Crisis averted.

-Other dojo members who coach their kids' sports teams have had to deal with irate parents at matches - but this just incident goes to show yet again that confrontations can happen anywhere, at any time.
+Other dojo members who coach their kids' sports teams have had to deal with irate parents at matches - but this incident just goes to show yet again that confrontations can happen anywhere, at any time.
 All of the dojo members who've come to class with a story have reported that they were able to keep their wits about them, observe what was going on, plan for contingencies, and defuse the situation.
 Although we don't role-play these sorts of things in class, we do talk about them a lot - and we put our students under various kinds of pressure so that they learn to deal with stressful situations (both the physiological stress they engender and the psychological stress) without freezing or losing it.

 We're always happy to hear that what we teach has been useful in a real-life situation, and that incidents ended with no harm done.
 We wish the incidents hadn't happened in the first place - but are glad to have provided the tools necessary for dealing with them.